nitinthewiz/TheLinkBlog/_posts/2017/11/2017-11-28-mindnode-5-it-starts-with-a-thought-mindnode.md

 ---

 New major release of one of my favorite mind mapping tools (the other is [iThoughts](https://www.toketaware.com/ithoughts-ios)).
 I like MindNode's simpler and light user interface.
 It’s a great place to do brainstorming.
+Also, a [good review of this on MacStories](https://www.macstories.net/reviews/mindnode-5-digital-mind-mapping-finally-clicked-for-me/).